 The two scores for your essay are then averaged to give your final score.
 So, for instance, if one examiner gave you 2A and another marked your essay 3C, your average score would be 2.5B.
 If there is a significant discrepancy, your essay will be sent for remarking by a third examiner.

 Each medical school will use the exam differently, and this can even vary within a university (for example, different admissions tutors in Oxford or Cambridge).

 Generally speaking, the results will be used in conjunction with your GCSE scores and UCAS points to decide who to invite to interview.
 Some universities place more emphasis on the score than others when allocating the weighting that your score will contribute overall.
 Not all BMAT universities will officially announce how they use the exam — so it’s essential you maximise your score in all sections!

 Want to know how different BMAT universities use your BMAT scores?
 See our table below!
-Please note that this is only a guide, based on 2016 entry figures – we recommend visiting each individual university’s website for the most up to date information.
+Please note that this is only a guide – we recommend visiting each individual university’s website for the most up to date information.

 How do they use the BMAT?

 BMAT score used alongside Personal Statement and grades.

 BMAT scores used alongside UCAS application.
-No cut-off; Section 3 essay used as discussion in interview.
+No cut-off but high scores in each section will strengthen an application; Section 3 essay used as discussion in interview.

 BMAT cut-off scores are calculated each year, as a result of ranked candidate BMAT scores versus number of expected interview sessions.
 As a result, the absolute BMAT cut-off changes each year.
 However, the BMAT cut-off scores from previous admissions cycles may be used as a guide.
 For 2017 entry, the minimum scores required were: a score of 4.5 in section 1; a score of 4.6 in section 2; a score of 2.5 and grade B in section 3.